 Are you trying to prepare for an EPSO competition but don’t feel like investing in EPSO test preparation package from various prep services like ours?
 Maybe you are on a budget or don’t know yet if you actually will sit the test?
 Relax, we have you covered.
 Below we have compiled 11 completely free and trusted resources that will help you prepare for the EPSO exam.

 We recommend you going through each resource as all of them will help you in their own way.
 Also, if you know of any other resources that you think we should include, drop us an email at [email protected] so that we can make this list even more extensive.

 EPSOs own sample question database also called self-assessment test.
 Do not miss this website.
-It holds a great deal of valuable information and among them is the sample test part that can be accessed here.
+It holds a great deal of valuable information and among them is the sample test part that can be accessed at the EPSO website.
 The number of questions included in the samples is mostly limited to 10 per category which doesn’t provide a lot of material to practice with but as it is directly from the source it should not be underestimated.

 The tests are also available in all EU official languages, giving you the opportunity to practice in your native language.
 Expert tip: some of the questions included in the EPSO sample tests are known to show up on the real EPSO tests.